Looking to make some extra cash? There are many ways you can sell your stuff, here are 10 ways to sell second-hand stuff in Australia.

 Fishpond is not only for buying new books – like Amazon, you can list books to sell as well, either individually, setting your own price, or you can pack up a box of books and they will pick it up and sell it on your behalf – taking a lot of the hassle out of selling your books!

-There are no fees for listing your books, Fishpond take a 10% commission on any books sold.
+There are no fees for listing your books, Fishpond takes a 10% commission on any books sold.

 An alternative to listing things on a general website like Gumtree is to sell items through a specialty website.
 For instance, textbooks can be traded through websites like the Textbook Exchange, baby gear through Kidspot, wedding dresses through a multitude of wedding dress sites and of course, cars can be bought and sold through sites like Cars Guide.